PavanRangani/docs/docs/prd/family/browse-single-families.md

   - Family details page: [See when no household available](https://drive.google.com/file/d/1dWXH7jl98KZXDCa-WKBALo603uaAzcCq/view?usp=sharing)  & [When all details are available](https://drive.google.com/file/d/10b8t6sMo905rjWv4p41nuTwiaG5sftW2/view?usp=sharing)
   - [Family deceased tab](https://drive.google.com/file/d/1je-RyyuJVufZ4vGA9qn_46WwfcmRYjem/view?usp=sharing)
   - [Family terminated tab](https://drive.google.com/file/d/1PhslfmNB2w0epCxnwHn0ks4IVLO1byF6/view?usp=sharing)

-## Tax Component Lead

-### Edit Tax Component Lead

-#### UX Rule
-- It is a dropdown of the user whose `Client Associate` checkbox is true.
-- When user is removed from the Client Associate, system will not removed that user from the family's Tax Component
-- When the Tax component user is changed, only open tax returns will be updated with the new user.
-Already filed tax returns will not be updated.
-For this, system shows warning message.

-#### UI Rule
-- Warning message: `As you changed the Tax Component Lead, open tax return will be updated but the filed tax return won't be updated`

-### Browse in family details page

-#### UX rule
-- It is a dropdown of the user whose `Client Associate` checkbox is true.
-- Shows pencil icon always from where user can change the Tax Component Lead.
-- When Tax component lead is set at the family level, all the open tax returns of the family will have this user set.
-Existing tax returns of that family which is filed will not have any Tax component lead associated.